-Administrative support is outsourced to the World Marrow Donor Association (WMDA) that took on this responsibility per July 2019.
-As it became more clear that WBMT faces a growing volume of administrative work, in 2023, a Task Force committed to investigate a new way forward for WBMT's administrative support.
+As it became clearer that WBMT faces a growing volume of administrative work, in 2023, a Task Force committed to investigating a new way forward for WBMT's administrative support.
 They concluded that, with the global presence and interaction with international sponsors, stakeholders and other organizations, WBMT needs an executive who could lead this work from a planning and financial perspective.
 With more administrative support, WBMT can achieve its goals better and reach sustainable financial streams.
-After WBMT Board approval was obtained for this initiative, a vacancy was published and the Task Force sees to follow up on the aim of hiring an executive, for nearly a fulltime job.
-From April 2024 onwards, WBMT should function with a newly assigned executive, and will have terminated their contract with the WMDA.
+After WBMT Board approval was obtained for this initiative, a vacancy was published, and the Task Force sees to follow up with the aim of hiring an executive for nearly a full-time job.
+From April 2024 onwards, Dipl.
+Kffr.
+Vera Hekler as an Executive Officer and Romel Batallones as an Administrative Officer joined WBMT and took over the tasks to improve the structures of WBMT, like project management, coordination of meetings, accounting and bank transactions.